imvirt logo

 Portable

-There is a portable ImVirt version (imvirtp) available.
+There is a portable ImVirt version available.
 It is a self-contained perl script (using PAR Packager).
-Downloads are available at github.
+There is a core and a bundle build of ImVirt Portable.
+The latter contains all the PAR Packager glue and has no additional dependency.
+Downloads are available at the releases page: https://github.com/DE-IBH/imvirt/releases/